 Like many country borders in Africa, the regions of Africa are subject to discussion, and several countries are involved with more than one region.
-In developing regional policies for EOA in Africa, we have taken the ten countries of the Northern Africa region: Mauritania, Western Sahara, Morocco, Algeria, Tunisia, Libya, Egypt and Sudan, as well as Eritrea and Djibouti.
+In developing regional policies for EOA in Africa, we have taken the fifteen Western Africa countries of ECOWAS: Benin, Burkina Faso, Cape Verde, The Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and Togo.

-The fifteen West African countries of ECOWAS are Benin, Burkina Faso, Cape Verde, The Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and Togo.
+The ten countries of the Northern Africa region are Mauritania, Western Sahara, Morocco, Algeria, Tunisia, Libya, Egypt and Sudan, as well as Eritrea and Djibouti.
 As several Central African countries are also in the East African Community (EAC), we include only the following eight countries in the Central African EOA Policy: Cameroon, Chad, Central African Republic, Congo Republic, the Democratic Republic of the Congo, Equatorial Guinea, Gabon and the island state, Sao Tome & Principe.
 In Eastern Africa, we include Southern Sudan, Ethiopia, Kenya, Uganda, Tanzania, Rwanda and Burundi, as well as Somalia.
 Under the Southern African regional policy, we include Angola, Mozambique, Malawi, Zambia, Zimbabwe, Botswana, Namibia, Lesotho, Eswatini, South Africa, Madagascar, Seychelles, Mauritius and the Comoros Islands.
 In this way, each of the 55 countries of Africa is only included in one region for the purposes of this policy.